HollyCl/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_04_Boost_productivity_Excel.md

     +++Summarize the dataset and provide an overview of the key metrics.+++

     Copilot responds with a detailed set of important takeaways, essentially an executive summary, of the data.
 It shows patterns and interpretations of the data, and recommended next steps.
-From this response, you can prompt Copilot to
+From this response, you can prompt Copilot to:

     +++Create a table showing the key patterns in the data.+++